-Pooch, spare tire, muffin top—you can call it a bunch of cute-sounding nicknames, but in the end, belly fat still sucks.
-And we’re not just talking about outward appearances—no, excess belly fat has dire consequences for your health, too.
-The visceral fat around your midsection might be the easiest to hide, but it’s been linked to a number of health issues, including an increased risk for diabetes, heart disease, inflammation, and even cancer.
-So beyond just wanting to look a certain way in your bikini (even though one-pieces are totally trending right now), we should all be aware of the foods we’re putting in our bodies and how they affect us, inside and out.
+Pooch, paunch, muffin top—there are so many cute-sounding nicknames for it, but in the end, if you're trying to get into kick-ass shape, belly fat can still be pretty annoying.
+We’re not just talking about outward appearances, either.
+More importantly, excess belly fat has major consequences for your health, too.
+The visceral fat around your midsection might be the easiest to hide, but it’s been linked to a number of health issues, including an increased risk of diabetes, heart disease, inflammation, and even cancer.
+So beyond just wanting to look a certain way in our one-pieces, we should all be aware of the foods we’re putting in our bodies and how they affect us, inside and out.

-But it’s not all about deprivation.
-No, there are foods out that exist out there—foods that taste good, foods that make for amazing Instagram flat lays (because #priorities)—that actually help decrease belly fat.
+It’s not about deprivation.
+There are foods out there that actually help decrease belly fat—foods that actually taste good and make for amazing Instagram flat lays (because #priorities).
 Math-wise, it’s like an inverse equation: The more of these foods you eat, the slimmer your waistline gets (and that is the end of this beauty editor’s math prowess).
-Don’t believe us?
-Trust the scientific studies then.
-Keep scrolling to see the six foods that actually get rid of belly fat, according to science!
+Here are the 10 foods that actually get rid of belly fat, according to science!

 If you’re going to choose one diet to follow for the rest of your life, science says it should probably be the Mediterranean diet.
 Not only will it make you happier (yes, really), but it’s also been proven by multiple studies to help participants lose more weight.
-One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month (you can read more about these studies here).
+One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than in the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month.

 So what exactly is the Mediterranean diet?
-Basically, you’ll be eating lots of foods rich in monosaturated fatty acids, like olive oil, olives, nuts, bright-colored fresh vegetables and fruits, tomatoes, squash, and a moderate amount of fish and chicken.
+Basically, you’ll be eating lots of foods rich in monosaturated fatty acids, like olive oil, olives, nuts, brightly colored fresh vegetables and fruits, tomatoes, squash, and a moderate amount of fish and chicken.

 According to a study published in The Journal of the American Heart Association, almonds specifically may reduce the risk of heart disease by decreasing belly fat.
-Just eating 1.5 ounces of almonds daily instead of a high-carb muffin helped to reduce both LDL cholesterol (the bad cholesterol) as well as total cholesterol, along with belly fat.
-Nuts in general are a high source of monosaturated fats, and they’re a vital part of the Mediterranean diet as well.
+Just eating an ounce and a half of almonds daily instead of a high-carb muffin helped to reduce both LDL cholesterol (the bad cholesterol) as well as total cholesterol, along with belly fat.
+Nuts, in general, are a high source of monosaturated fats, and they’re a vital part of the Mediterranean diet as well.

 Apple cider vinegar has a multitude of health and beauty benefits (it’s also great for your skin and hair when applied topically), not least of which includes its ability to slim your waistline.
 In a study of 175 overweight Japanese men and women, those who consumed a drink containing either one or two tablespoons of apple cider vinegar daily for 12 weeks had significantly lower body weight, BMI, visceral fat, and waist circumference than the control group that didn’t consume any vinegar.
 How’s that for a miracle drink?